Nommo Awards

-The Nommo Award is a literary award presented by The African Speculative Fiction Society.
-The award is named after the Nommo.
+The Nommo Awards are literary awards presented by The African Speculative Fiction Society.

 The awards recognize works of speculative fiction by Africans, defined as "science fiction, fantasy, stories of magic and traditional belief, alternative histories, horror and strange stuff that might not fit in anywhere else."

-The Nommo Awards have four categories for best Novel, Novella, Short Story, and Graphic Novel.
+The Nommo Awards have four categories: Best Novel, Novella, Short Story, and Graphic Novel.
+They are named after the Nommo, ancestral spirits from Dogon cosmology who take a variety of forms, including appearing on land as fish, walking on their tails.